 The purpose of the investigation is to establish the facts.
 All work of the investigation team should be documented, including transcripts of interviews conducted.
-The investigation should be held in a timely manner and the Regional Director and the Concern Worldwide Internal Auditor should be kept informed of any major developments.
+The investigation should be held in a timely manner and the Regional Director and the Concern Worldwide Head of Internal Audit and Investigations should be kept informed of any major developments.

-In order to ensure confidentiality, as per the HR investigation guidelines; 'A confidentiality clause is part of the interview notes sign-off statement, and breaches of confidentiality may result in disciplinary action for employees of Concern'.
+In order to ensure confidentiality, as per the organisational Investigation Guidelines; 'A confidentiality clause is part of the interview notes sign-off statement, and breaches of confidentiality may result in disciplinary action for employees of Concern'.
 To maintain confidentiality, disclosure of details of the allegation being investigated should be appropriate to the situation and to the person being interviewed, whilst not misleading the witness in anyway.